 Titanium is a naturally grey, light and incredibly strong metal.
 Named after the Titans from Greek mythology, it is abundant in nature and found in almost all living things as well as in water, soil and it has even been detected on the sun.
 Due to its hardness and its resistance to corrosion, titanium has been used in many industrial applications including in aerospace, automotive and medical industries to name a few.

 There are a few things to consider with titanium before you make a ring out of it, as there are pros and cons to all metal choices.
-Titanium is one of the few metals that can’t be soldered, which means resizing your ring in the future will not be a possibility.
+Titanium is one of the few metals that can’t be soldered, which means resizing your titanium wedding ring in the future will not be a possibility.
 Special machinery is required to manufacture titanium so this means you may be limited to a limited reduced range of designs.
 Finally, titanium is often much darker in colour than white gold or platinum.

 Titanium is hypo-allergenic, which means it’s excellent for those with allergies or sensitive skin – in fact, titanium is often used for surgical implants due to the fact the human body does not reject its presence.